odsod/Cheatdown/lectures.md

       If e1 e2 e3 -> E.If (forget e1) (forget e2) (forget e3)
     instance Show (Expr t) where
       showsPrec p e = showsPrec p (forget e)
-    -- How to go the other way, turning an untyped expression into a -- typed expression?
-    -- Answer: we have to do type checking!
-Moreover, our type -- checker will have to convince the Haskell type checker to -- allow us to construct an element of Expr t from an untyped -- expression passing our type checker.
-In other words we are -- not writing a type checker for our own benefit, but to -- explain to GHC's type checker why a particular untyped term -- is really well-typed.
+    -- In other words we are not writing a type checker for our own -- benefit, but to explain to GHC's type checker why a particular -- untyped term is really well-typed.
     -- | The types that an expression can have.
 Indexed by the -- corresponding Haskell type.
     data Type t where